Skip to main content

 An official website of the United States government

-Green background with circles radiating and fading from the right.
+Green background close-up of a cell slide.
 White text on the left that states, “provides early-passage, molecularly characterized, and clinically annotated patient- derived xenograft models to the scientific community.”

-The National Cancer Institute (NCI) has established a repository of Patient-Derived Models (PDMs) developed from human tumor tissues and blood that are made available upon request to serve as a resource for public-private partnerships and for academic cancer drug discovery efforts.
+The National Cancer Institute (NCI) has established a Patient-Derived Models Repository (PDMR) developed from human tumor tissues and blood.
+The models are made available upon request to serve as a resource for public-private partnerships and for academic cancer drug discovery efforts.

 These established, quality-controlled PDMs are clinically-annotated with molecular information available in an easily accessible database.
 The models types include:

-This effort began in April 2012 when the NCI hosted a Target Validation Meeting with academia and pharma participants to discuss the current state of preclinical models in cancer research.
+This effort began in April 2012 when the NCI hosted a Target Validation Meeting with participants from academia and pharma.
+They discussed the current state of preclinical models in cancer research.
 Subsequent discussions identified the following needs:

 • Improved reproducibility and transparency of preclinical data to determine if the use of animal models for guiding preclinical development of anti-cancer agents